 Sending Best Practices

-First, the message recipient must knowingly provide consent to you or your customer prior to receiving any text message.
-That consent must be provided through an electronic signature or some other online sign-up form that makes clear to the individual they are agreeing to receive messages of this type.
+First, the message recipient must knowingly provide consent to you or your customer PRIOR to receiving any text message.
+That consent must be provided through an electronic signature or some other online sign-up/opt in form that makes clear to the individual they are agreeing to receive messages of this type.

-Second, in your first text message to that individual, you must identify yourself and prompt the individual to confirm their consent.
+Second, you must identify yourself or the company you are sending on behalf of, the individual to confirm their consent.
 It is not permissible to message the individual further until they have provided this consent reply.

 Here are things that can negatively effect your sending:

-A high opt out rate, which indicates that end users receiving messages are more likely to object and generate complaints;
+A high opt out rate, which indicates that end users are receiving messages they're more likely to object and generate complaints

 A high delivery error rate, which indicates you may be attempting to contact numbers that are no longer in service